emipa606/Fermenter/README.md

 The mod also includes a rudimentary process of making Vinegar, which can be further used to pickle food related items and also provide other products through additional fermentation.
 (The PDF below explains the additional content).

 Also included is the ability to make oils from plants through fermentation processes using solvents.
 These can then be used as cooking aids to reduce cooking times.
 There are also  some fermentation processes to make dairy products.
-And when the fermenter isn&apos;t fermenting food, it can be used to break down organics into bio-fuel (chemfuel).
+And when the fermenter isn't fermenting food, it can be used to break down organics into bio-fuel (chemfuel).

 The fermenter is also extremely easy to add recipes to as a result of it using its own fermentation def to add additional recipe options.